-Figure 1.2 Moore's Law.
-[6].
+Figure 1.2 Moore's law [6].
 The number of transistors in successive generations of computer chips has risen exponentially, doubling every 1.5 years or so.
-The notation "mips" on right ordinate is "million instructions per second".
-Gordon Moore, co-founder of Intel, Inc. predicted this growth pattern in 1965, when a silicon chip contained only 30 transistors!
-The number of Dynamic Random Access Memory (DRAM) cells follows a similar growth pattern.
-The growth is largely due to continuing reduction in the size of key elements in the devices, to about 100 nm, with improvements in optical photolithography.
-Clock speeds have similarly increased, presently around 2 GHz.
-For a summary, see [7].

-mation recorded on a scale of perhaps 1 bit [(0,1) or (yes/no)] per cm2.
-In silicon microelectronic technology an easily produced memory cell size of one micron corresponds to 10^{12} bits/cm2 (one Tb/cm2).
-Equally important is the continually reducing size of the magnetic disk memory element (and of the corresponding read/write sensor head) making possible the ~100 Gb disk memories of contemporary laptop computers.
-The continuing improvements in performance (reductions in size of the performing elements), empirically summarized by Moore's Law (a doubling of performance every 1.5 years, or so), arise from corresponding reductions in the size scale of the computer chip, aided by the advertising-related market demand.
+Gordon Moore, cofounder of Intel, Inc., predicted this growth pattern in 1965, when a silicon chip contained only 30 transistors.
+The number of dynamic random access memory (DRAM) cells follows a similar ever smaller.
+(It turns out, as we see, that smaller means faster, characteristically enhancing the advantage in miniaturization).
+In the ancient abacus, bead positions represent binary numbers, with information recorded on a scale of perhaps 1 bit [(0,1) or (yes/no)] per centimeter square.
+In silicon microelectronic technology, an easily produced memory cell size of 1 μm corresponds to 10 bits per centimeter square (1 Tb cm-2).
+Equally important is the continually reducing size of the magnetic disk memory element (and of the corresponding read/write sensor head) making possible the ~1000 Gb disk memories of contemporary laptop computers.
+The continuing improvements in performance (reductions in size of the performing elements), empirically summarized by Moore's law (a doubling of performance every 1.5 years, or so), arise from corresponding reductions in the size scale of the computer chip, aided by the advertising-related market demand.

-The vast improvements from the abacus to the Pentium chip exemplify the promise of nanotechnology.
+The vast improvements from the abacus to the Pentium and Core i7 chips exemplify the promise of nanotechnology.
 Please note that this is all still in the range of "classical scaling"!
 The computer experts are absolutely sure that nanophysical effects are so far negligible.